Cruising on the Norwegian Star in July 2013.

 While they have plenty of works by European old maters, my favorite would certainly be their giant peacock clocks (google it and you would see what I mean).
 I would also recommend their impressive Henri Matisse collection on the top floor.

-By the way, if you have the ISIC card, you could get in for free. almost 5 years ago
+By the way, if you have the ISIC card, you could get in for free. over 5 years ago